linrongbin16/commons.nvim/docs/commons_logging.md

 -- Register into logging system. logging.add(logger)

--- In other places, get the logger and write logs. local logger2 = logging.get("your_plugin") --[[@as commons.logging.Logger]]
+-- In other places, write some logs. local logger2 = logging.get("your_plugin") --[[@as commons.logging.Logger]]
 logger2:debug("This is the first debugging message for your plugin") logger2:warn(